damla/nextjs-playground/README.md

 > instead of having it all done by client-side
 > JavaScript.
 Pre-rendering can result in better performance and SEO.

-<mark> When a page is loaded by the browser, its JavaScript code runs and makes the page fully interactive.
-(This process is called hydration.)</mark>
+- When a page is loaded by the browser, its JavaScript code runs and makes the page fully interactive.
+(This process is called hydration.)

+> Static generation: The HTML is generated at build time and will be reused on each request.
+> Server-side Rendering: The HTML is generated on each request.

+- Link kullanirsan sadece gerekli yer refreshlenir ama a tagi kullanirsan komple butun sayfa refreshlenir